MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/vm_SKUDifferences.md

+ms.ContentId: 300B0F58-26DE-4F49-809D-8C1828AB071F
+title: Host SKU Differences

-﻿Hyper-V has different features depending on the version of Windows in the host and guest environments.
+Hyper-V has different features depending on the version of Windows in the host and guest environments.

 # Host Feature Differences #